cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 After `run dev` picks the changes, you should see your page that starts showing relevant information.

-Now, you add elements that will handle your user's information.
+Now, add elements that will handle your user's information.

 ## Detect Keplr